henrytnk/henrys-library/README.md

 ## Features

-- 📚 Display all books from my reading list
+- 📚 Display all books from your reading list
 - 🔍 Real-time search functionality (search by title, author, or year)
+- 🔤 A-Z alphabet filtering
 - 🎨 Clean and modern UI using shadcn/ui components
 - 📱 Responsive grid layout
 - ⚡ Fast and lightweight with React + Vite
+- 🔐 Admin dashboard with authentication
+- ✏️ Add, edit, and delete books
+- 📥 Import books from JSON file
+- 📤 Export your library to JSON file

 ## Tech Stack